 What are Web Push Notifications?

-Web push notifications are message alerts shown on a user's desktop or other devices when the user allows.
+Web push notifications are message alerts shown on a user's desktop or other devices when the user allows it.
 These are notifications that any website user can opt-in to receive.
-Whenever a user visits a website using a web push notification, they see a pop-up message on the top of the page.
+Whenever a user visits a website using a web push notification, they see a pop-up message at the top of the page.
 The website can only send notifications and ads to the users once they approve it.

 Websites use these notifications to connect with users after leaving their site to drive greater user engagement and conversions.
 These clickable content messages can be sent to users' devices by an online site or a web app.